Subscribe to the CT4F Newsletter to stay informed!

 When Liberty Counsel fights against laws protecting minors from "conversion therapy," they're not protecting your parental rights.
 They're protecting the ability of licensed professionals to practice unproven, potentially harmful interventions on vulnerable kids.

-Laws protecting minors from these practices exist for the same reason we have laws preventing doctors from prescribing snake oil: to ensure that licensed professionals uphold evidence-based standards of care, not whatever unproven theory they personally believe.
+Laws protecting minors from these practices existed for the same reason we have laws preventing doctors from prescribing snake oil: to ensure that licensed professionals uphold evidence-based standards of care, not whatever unproven theory they personally believe.

 The Broader Threat to All Families